-Client records must document that the client is living with HIV or not living with HIV and taking pre-exposure prophylaxis (PrEP) and resides in Wisconsin at initial enrollment in accordance with the Wisconsin Life Care and Early Intervention Services Eligibility Policy.
+Client records must document that the client is living with HIV, resides in Wisconsin, and has household income under 500% FPL at initial enrollment in accordance with the Wisconsin Ryan White Part B Eligibility Policy.

-Standard 6: Providers ensure that LCEIS funding is used as a payer of last resort by assessing client eligibility for third-party funding sources.
+Standard 4: Providers ensure that Ryan White Part B funding is used as a payer of last resort by assessing client eligibility for thirdparty funding sources.

-Providers must screen each client for insurance coverage and eligibility for third-party programs, such as Medicaid, Medicare, and private health insurance, and assist the client to apply for such coverage.
+Providers must screen each client for insurance coverage and eligibility for third party programs, such as Medicaid, Medicare, and private health insurance, and assist the client to apply for such coverage.